Necker Island goes solar

 A year ago, Necker was announced as the ‘demo island’ in the Carbon War Room Ten Island Renewable Challenge, in which Caribbean islands are attempting to end their reliance on fossil fuels.
 Now, we have made a major step forward in the challenge.

 Three weeks ago we turned on a new solar energy system consisting of 1232 photovoltaic solar panels in the array.

 The system has been running at 100kW to retain electrical grid stability until the batteries are installed.

 To mark Earth Day tomorrow, we will increase the production to 125 kW as initial results on grid stability are very good.
-We predict this will increase our diesel savings to 20%.
+We predict this will increase our diesel savings to 20 per cent.

 Once the battery system is installed we will run the photovoltaic solar panels at full capacity; these savings will increase substantially.
-Then the next steps are for wind turbines and batteries to come online in November, which should provide diesel savings of over 75%.
+Then the next steps are for wind turbines and batteries to come online in November, which should provide diesel savings of over 75 per cent.

 Solar represents a huge opportunity.
 In one second, the sun gives off more energy than all of humanity has ever used.
 The potential for more renewable energy across the world is massive, especially in places like the Caribbean.
 We are perfectly placed to act as a test bed to demonstrate and scale innovative, clean energy solutions.
 These small steps so far show we are moving in the right direction.